 Pursuant to 35 I.A.C.
 845.500(b)(2), quarterly reports will be submitted to IEPA no later than 14 days from the end of the quarter for all complaints received in that quarter.
-At a minimum, the quarterly report will include the date of the complaint, the date of the incident, the name and contact information of the complainant (if given), and all actions taken to assess and resolve the complaints.
+At a minimum, the quarterly report will include the date of the complaint, the date of the complainant (if given), and all actions taken to assess and resolve the complaint.